FaithOzoanieke/binary_trees/README.md

-# 0x1D C - Binary trees :pencil2:
+# 0x1D C - Binary trees

 > C is a powerful general-purpose programming language.
 It can be used to develop software like operating systems, databases, compilers, and so on.
 This projects covers the concepts of binary trees!
-This was a project done with the contribution of my humble self  [Faith Ujunwa ](https://github.com/FaithOzoanieke/) Kudos to me!
+This was a project done with the contribution of my humble self  [Faith Ujunwa ](https://github.com/FaithOzoanieke/) Kudos to me [faith]!

 At the end of this project, I was able to understand these questions: